Plano East Senior High School: Basketball

+Plano East's first ever State Championship in any athletic department.

 Swimming

 The Plano East Swim Team is a Division 6A swim team in Texas, part of UIL Region 2, District 7.
 It was added to the 6A category when the category was formed in 2014.

 Plano East placed 7th at State in 2005, the highest placement ever for the Plano East swim program.

 Bowling

 The Plano East bowling team began in 2001, winning the state title in 2006 and 2010.
 In the 2005–06 season, Plano East qualified fourth (behind Allen, Plano Senior and McKinney) during district play to qualify for regionals.
 At the Region II playoffs, East finished second to Allen and qualified for the state playoffs in Houston, Texas.
 In Houston, Plano East swept Sachse (2-0), Killeen (2-0), Ellison (2-0) and, finally, defeated the defending champions Garland Lakeview 2–1.
 This was Plano East's first team state title since its creation in 1979.
 In 2009 the girls team won 2nd in state.
 In 2010 the Plano East boys varsity bowling team won the state championship for the second time, defeating defending champion San Antonio Madison in San Antonio.
 In 2011, the girls team won the state championship, defeating Katy High School in the final round.